Leigh Tonks

 Counselling

-If you have been impacted by a violent crime in NSW, you can apply to receive 22 hours of counselling with the Victim Support Scheme Service.
-After approval you may search for an approved counsellor.
+If you have been impacted by a violent crime in NSW, you can apply to receive 22 hours of free counselling with the Victim Support Scheme Service.
+After approval you may search for an approved counsellor with the above link.

 An Employee Assistance Program (EAP) may be offered from your employer.
 Converge is a Provider for EAP services and I am an approved counsellor - Senior Consultant with Converge.